markhatton/google-ngrams/README.md

 Will download and process all 5-grams in parallel, with a maximum concurrency of 4 simultaneous downloads.

+### Merging the results into a single file

+    ./merge-ngrams 3

+Will merge all `3gram-??.csv.bz2` files into a single sorted n-grams tab-separated stream, output to stdout.
+You may want to compress and/or output this stream to the filesystem, e.g.:

+    ./merge-ngrams 3 | bzip2 > trigrams.bz2

 ### Notes

 The dataset is processed using a simple `awk` one-liner in `get-ngrams.sh`.
 You may wish to edit this in order to modify the output format or apply alternate calculations.

 The locale `LC_ALL=C` is used for the `grep` statement applying the filter in `get-ngrams.sh`.
 This vastly improves the performance (and for me avoids GNU grep becoming CPU bound) but somewhat precludes the handling of multibyte UTF-8 characters.

+### Limitations

+At present `get-allngrams.sh` does not download the 0-9, punctuation, nor 'other' data files.
+These can be downloaded using `get-ngrams`.